-Pursuant to 23 CFR 771.117(b)(2) "substantial controversy on environmental grounds" must be considered the review of "unusual circumstances."
-Substantial controversy is equated with the inconvenience caused by temporary impacts such as temporary access restrictions during construction or a comment letter received that is critical of a project.
+Pursuant to 23 CFR 771.117(b)(2) "substantial controversy on environmental grounds" must be considered in the review of "unusual circumstances."
+Substantial controversy is not equated with the inconvenience caused by temporary impacts such as temporary access restrictions during construction or a comment letter received that is critical of a project.
 Substantial controversy relates to a substantial amount of public or agency opposition to the permanent impacts of a project on environmental grounds ("...related to a substantial dispute as to the size, nature or effect..." - CEQ).
-If there is substantial controversy on additional environmental grounds then documentation would be included to document why the project still qualifies for a CE.
+If there is substantial controversy on environmental grounds then additional documentation would be required to document that the project still qualifies for a CE.